-Recent political turbulence may have burned Irans fragile reputation to the ground, but this country is slowly rising from the ashes to reveal its strength of spirit and unique historical and natural delights.
-Formerly known as Persia, Iran is littered with a diverse, eye-catching array of ancient temples and artworks, mosques, fortresses, and striking monuments, which each reflect an intriguing history just waiting to be unravelled.
-With a warm but not overbearing climate, you can bask in the sunshine and take in the multitude of different atmospheres this country has to offer.
+Recent political turbulence may have burned Iran`s fragile reputation to the ground, but this country is slowly rising from the ashes to reveal its strength of spirit and unique historical and natural delights.
+Formerly known as Persia, Iran is littered with a diverse, eye-catching array of ancient temples and artworks, mosques, fortresses, and striking monuments, each of which reflects its own intriguing history.
+With a warm, but not overbearing climate, you can bask in the sunshine and take in the multitude of different atmospheres this country has to offer.

 Western & Northern Iran

-Western and Northern Iran boast ancient and medieval architecture galore, littered with churches, mosques, ancient temples and early Persian art.
+Western and Northern Iran boast ancient and medieval architecture, littered with churches, mosques, ancient temples and early Persian art.
 Discover the bygone temple relics at the Throne of Solomon and marvel at the mystical Sassassian rock relief carvings in Kemashah.
-See the mighty bas belief of Darius I at Bisotun, with its inscriptions in lost languages, and the Temple of Anahita, with its serene lake pool.
-Explore the crumbling city of Sultaneih, The Land of the Sultans and its rich cultural heritage, and witness the lost civilisation of Hamadan.
-See the idyllic Armenian St Stephanos Church, the mountain-set Babak Castle and admire the Blue Mosque at Tabriz.
+See the mighty base belief of Darius I at Bisotun, with its inscriptions in lost languages, and the Temple of Anahita, with its serene lake pool.
+Explore the crumbling city of Sultaneih, `The Land of the Sultans` and its rich cultural heritage, and witness the lost civilisation of Hamadan.
+See the idyllic Armenian St Stephano`s Church, the mountain-set Babak Castle and admire the Blue Mosque at Tabriz.
 By the coast, delight in scenery and culture of Ramsar and explore the serene mountain village of Masuleh with its authentic rust-red houses.